givenand/aws-cms-telemetry-demo/README.md

 3. A valid VIN will be used as the thing name and subsequent simulations

+Note: If you see "The security token included in the request is invalid" error for CreateRole, make sure your security credentials are properly configured for the IAM user that was created and you are not using the root/default credentials.

 # Credentials

 Before you can deploy an application, be sure you have credentials configured.
 If you have previously configured your machine to run boto3 (the AWS SDK for Python) or the AWS CLI then you can skip this section.